LukeHankey/DSF-Event-Tracker/README.md

 ## Requirements

 - **Game Messages** must be set to either Filtered or ON.
-- Please make sure the chatbox is clear of anything like buff bars overlapping.pp
+- Please make sure the chatbox is clear of anything like buff bars overlapping.

 ## Installation